 If a beneficiary other than a person (e.g., your estate, a charity, or a certain type of trust) is named, you will be treated as having no designated beneficiary of your IRA for purposes of determining the distribution period.
 If you die before your required beginning date and there is no designated beneficiary of your IRA, the entire IRA must be distributed by December 31 of the year containing the fifth anniversary of your death.
-If you die on or after your required beginning date and there is no designated beneficiary of your IRA, distributions will commence using your single life expectancy, reduced by one in each subsequent year.
+If you die on or after your required beginning date and there is no designated beneficiary of your IRA, the entire is no designated beneficiary of your IRA, distributions will commence using your single life expectancy, reduced by one in each subsequent year.